 “There’s a whole lot more I want to do to this lady,” he growls sensually as he walks towards me.
 I back up with each of his steps until I meet the wall.
 He puts his hand on the wall next to my head, grabs my chin to tilt my head up and… there’s that damn kiss again.
 Holy fuck!
 My knees start to buckle and he takes his free hand and closes the door to his study, then wraps it around my waist.
 The hand that was holding my chin is now roaming over my breast, my ass, and now undoing my shorts.

 “Christian,” I say against his lips.
 “We don’t have time…”

-“There’s always time for an orgasm, Baby,” he purrs in his sexy baritone voice.
+“There’s always time for an orgasm, baby,” he purrs in his sexy baritone voice.
 His knee separates my legs and his hand slips down into my shorts and underwear.

 “Aaahh!”
 I moan as his fingers make contact with the magic spot.

 “Quiet!” he scolds as he separates my folds.
 “You don’t want Mrs. Jones to hear you, now, do you?” he says teasingly as his teeth graze over my chin and my neck.
-“Fuck, Ana, you are so damn wet,” he exclaims as his fingers slide inside.
+“Fuck, Ana, you’re so damn wet,” he exclaims as his fingers slide inside.
 I whimper as quietly as I can.